-CCD students are required to schedule a WorkKeys appointment a minimum of 24 hours in advance.
+WorkKeys appointments must be made a minimum of 24 hours in advance.
 No exceptions will be made.
 If you do not have a testing appointment, you will not be able to take your exam.

-- This is a computer-based test consisting of three sections.
+- This is a computer-based test containing multiple sections.

 How to Schedule

-This is an appointment based exam.
-Please be aware that the business writing assessment is only offered until 06/01/2018.
+This is an appointment-based exam.
 Please schedule your appointment 24 hours in advance.

 All candidates must provide a government-issued photo ID.
 The name used for registration must match exactly the name on the ID.

-The cost for each sections is $20.
-Current Denver Public Schools paraprofessionals with a valid DPS ID are eligible for a $5 discount when purchasing all three sections at once.
+The cost for each section is $20.
 Fees are payable upon check-in at the CCD Testing Center.

 Scores will be available within 24 hours.
 For more information about scores and what is considered a passing score please visit ACT.org.